What does NSOP stand for?

 I am a transfer student.
 Are there going to be activities for me during Orientation?

 Transfer students have a number of transfer-specific academic and social programs during orientation, including panels, advising sessions and joint outings in the city with Barnard and Columbia transfer students.
 Your orientation group of 10-12 students will consist only of transfers.
-In addition, most social events during orientation are open to transfers as well as first-year students.

 Will there be anyone to answer my questions during Orientation Week?